 WD My Passport Edge disk very slow access - recovery

 There are two kinds of people.
-Those who backup, and those who did not lost their data yet. --Shaddack I was asked to recover data form an external hard drive My Passport Edge (500GB - p/n WDBJBH5000ABK-03).
+Those who backup, and those who hadn't lost their data yet. --Shaddack I was asked to recover data from an external hard drive My Passport Edge (500GB - p/n WDBJBH5000ABK-03).
 The software recovery took more than one year on a dedicated laptop.
 Disk was stuck upon plugin-in, able to read some data at 30kB/s (not enough for even mounting) after and then slowed down to speeds like 1024 b/s.
 Restart would help for some time.
 After opening the casing of drive, found that there is no sata connector on drive itself, just some proprietary exotic USB.
 Some youtube tutorials offered the possibility of soldering-on the sata interface, since I'm not much into hardware, I was trying to find software solution. // https://www.youtube.com/watch?v=NsnS6N9veFg

 Stage 1 - Mac